scipy-conference/scipy-conference/manual/program/proposal_guidelines.rst

 - Include links to source code, articles, blog posts, or other writing that adds context to the presentation.

 - If you've given a talk, tutorial, or other presentation before, include that information as well as a link to slides or a video if they're available.
+You can add this information to the "Notes" section.

 - SciPy talks are 25 minutes with 2-3 minutes for questions.
 Please keep the length of time in mind as you structure your outline.